-- Picking a study abroad program
+- Choosing a study abroad program

 - Practicing for interviews

-- Talking about grad school
+- Talking about graduate school

-- Proofreading resumes and cover letters
+- Proofreading résumés and cover letters

 Ready to meet with the CANES advisor?
 Make an appointment today.

-While many students have a difficult time believing it, a humanities major such as ours, enables students who complete it to consider just about any type of career or educational pursuit.
+While many students have a difficult time believing it, a humanities major such as ours enables students who complete it to consider just about any type of career or educational pursuit.
 Our coursework builds the critical thinking and communication skills needed to succeed in careers ranging from politics and education to business and law.